Greenery Decor Ideas For Spring

 white sideboard with blue plate rack above filled with spring dishes and greeneryPin

-Under the chandelier, on the table, I’m using another live pothos in a pretty blue and white porcelain container for a centerpiece.
+Under the chandelier, on the table, I’m used another live pothos in a pretty blue and white porcelain container for a centerpiece.

 spring breakfast nook with blue and white accessories and cottage style furnishingsPin